buxtronix/am43/README.md

 ## Testing

+Note that only one BLE client can connect to the AM43 at a time.
+So you cannot have multiple ESP controllers or have the device app (Blind Engine) running at the same time.

+You should perform initial setup of your AM43 devices with the native app before running this gateway.

 Lots of information is printed over the serial console.
 Connect to your ESP32 device at 115200 baud and there should be plenty of chatter.